yesco/jml/README.md

     [[if 0 foo bar]] => 2 1
     [[if 1 foo bar]] => 11 22

-So... you can do selection of names to expand.
-Switch style:
+Now, gettin into the gritty, this can be used to implement choice/switch/case-statements!

     [macro en-0]zero[/macro]
     [macro en-1]one[/macro]